Cargo Theft Economics

 1. Direct cargo replacement: $80K–$400K per incident

-The number everyone focuses on.
-Verisk CargoNet's 2024 data put the average reported cargo theft claim at $214,104, with total U.S. cargo theft losses surging to nearly $725 million in 2025 — up 27 percent year over year.
+The number everyone watches.
+Verisk CargoNet's 2024 data put the average reported cargo theft claim at $214,104.
+Total U.S. cargo theft losses hit nearly $725 million in 2025 — up 27% year over year.

-2. Insurance premium impact: $80K–$300K over 3–5 renewals
+2. Insurance premium impact: $80K–$300K across 3–5 renewals

-• First-time incident under $250K: 8–18% premium increase at next renewal, fading over 3 renewals — total cost typically $80K–$160K
+• First-time incident under $250K: 8–18% premium increase at next renewal, fading over 3 renewals — usually $80K–$160K total

-• Multiple incidents or single incident $250K–$1M: 18–35% premium increase, fading over 4 renewals — total cost typically $150K–$280K
+• Multiple incidents or one in the $250K–$1M range: 18–35% increase, fading over 4 renewals — usually $150K–$280K total

-• Severe single incident over $1M, or repeated severe incidents: 35–60%+ increase, potential carrier non-renewal forcing move to surplus lines — total cost typically $250K–$800K+
+• Severe single incident over $1M, or repeated severe incidents: 35–60%+ increase, potential non-renewal pushing you to surplus lines — usually $250K–$800K+ total

 3. Customer chargebacks and SLA penalties: $50K–$500K per incident